Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/5_Jetson_Nano_Expansion_Board.md

 (4\) spend 1s rotating to 108° (1700 pulse width), and the angular velocity is 108 degree/ second.

 Then, the PWM servo will cycle in this way.
-If you press “**Ctrl+C**”, the program will be exited and the PWM servo will restore to 90° (1500 pulse width), which takes 1s.
+If you press "**Ctrl+C**", the program will be exited and the PWM servo will restore to 90° (1500 pulse width), which takes 1s.

 ## 5.10 Control 2 PWM Servos